WASHINGTON — A look at where Democratic President Barack Obama and Republican presidential rival Mitt Romney stand on a selection of issues:

 Blames high gas prices on Obama's decisions to limit oil drilling in environmentally sensitive areas and on overzealous regulation.

-Obama: Achieved landmark overhaul putting U.S. on path to universal coverage if the Supreme Court upholds the heath care law and its mandate for almost everyone to obtain insurance.
-Under the law, insurers will be banned from denying coverage to people with pre-existing illness, tax credits for middle-income and low-income people will subsidize premiums, people without work-based insurance will have access to new markets, small business gets help for offering insurance and Medicaid will be expanded, with the biggest changes starting in 2014.
+Obama: Achieved landmark overhaul putting U.S. on path to universal coverage now that Supreme Court has upheld the law's mandate for almost everyone to obtain insurance.
+Under the law, insurers will be banned from denying coverage to people with pre-existing illness, tax credits for middle-income people will subsidize premiums, people without work-based insurance will have access to new markets and small business gets help for offering insurance.
+Millions of low-income uninsured are to be reached through expansion of Medicaid with hefty subsidies to states, but Supreme Court limited federal power to penalize states that want to opt out of the expansion.
+Law's biggest changes start in 2014.
 "Nobody is going to go broke just because they get sick.
 And Americans will no longer be denied or dropped by their insurance companies just when they need care the most.
 That's what change is."

-Obama: Failed to deliver on a promised immigration overhaul, with the defeat of legislation that would have created a path to citizenship for young illegal immigrants enrolled in college or enlisted in the armed forces.
+Obama: Issued directive in June that immigrants brought illegally to the United States as children be exempted from deportation and granted work permits if they apply, a step that could benefit 800,000 to 1.4 million.
+"It's a temporary measure that lets us focus our resources wisely while offering some justice to these young people."
+Took the step after failing to deliver on a promised immigration overhaul, with the defeat of legislation that would have created a path to citizenship for young illegal immigrants enrolled in college or enlisted in the armed forces.
 Says he is still committed to it.
 Government has deported a record number of illegal immigrants under Obama, nearly 400,000 in each of the last three years.

 Romney: Favors U.S.-Mexico border fence, opposes education benefits to illegal immigrants.
-Opposes offering legal status to illegal immigrants who attend college, but would do so for those who serve in the armed forces.
-Establish an immigration-status verification system for employers and punish them if they hire non-citizens who do not prove their legal status.
-Proposes more visas for holders of advanced degrees in math, science and engineering who have U.S. job offers, and would award permanent residency to foreign students who graduate from U.S. schools with a degree in those fields.
+Opposes offering legal status to illegal immigrants who attend college but would do so for those who serve in the armed forces.
+Would establish a national immigration-status verification system for employers and punish them if they hire noncitizens who do not prove their authorized status.
+The government's existing E-Verify system is voluntary.
+Proposes more visas for holders of advanced degrees in math, science and engineering who have U.S. job offers and would award permanent residency to foreign students who graduate from U.S. schools with a degree in those fields.
+Would end caps on visas for spouses and minor children of legal immigrants.
+Although criticizing Obama's directive protecting immigrants who came to the U.S. illegally as children, would not say if he would reverse it, pledging instead an unspecified "civil but resolute" long-term fix to illegal immigration.

 Obama: Has not proposed a comprehensive plan to address Social Security's long-term financial problems.
 During budget negotiations in 2011, proposed adopting a new measurement of inflation that would reduce annual increases in Social Security benefits.
 The proposal would reduce the long-term financing shortfall by about 25 percent, according to the Social Security actuaries.

-Romney: Drop all tax rates by 20 percent, bringing the top rate, for example, down to 28 percent from 35 percent and the lowest rate to 8 percent instead of 10 percent.
+Romney: Keep Bush-era tax cuts for all incomes and drop all tax rates further, by 20 percent, bringing the top rate, for example, down to 28 percent from 35 percent and the lowest rate to 8 percent instead of 10 percent.
 Curtail deductions, credits and exemptions for the wealthiest.
 End Alternative Minimum Tax for individuals, eliminate capital gains tax for families making below $200,000 and cut corporate tax to 25 percent from 35 percent.
 Does not specify which tax breaks or programs he would curtail to help cover costs.
-Dodged on extending cut in payroll tax, saying he doesn't like "temporary little Band-Aids" but also he's not for raising taxes "anywhere."

 Obama: Approved the raid that found and killed Osama bin Laden, set policy that U.S. would no longer use harsh interrogation techniques, a practice that had essentially ended later in George W. Bush's presidency.
 Largely carried forward Bush's key anti-terrorism policies, including detention of suspects at Guantanamo Bay despite promise to close the prison.
 Also has continued with military commissions instead of civilian courts for detainees and invocation of state secrets privilege in court.
 Expanded use of unmanned drone strikes against terrorist targets in Pakistan and Yemen.